intelsdi-x/swan/pkg/kubernetes/README.md

 ## Prerequisites

-- 2 machines with CentOS (to have k8s minion not being interfered by master services)
 - install etcd (`yum install -y etcd`), docker and iptables.
 - Download k8s binaries (current launcher tested on `1.3` k8s) from
 e.g [here](https://github.com/kubernetes/kubernetes/releases)

+## Note:

+It is recommended to use 2 machines with CentOS.
+It is important for swan experiment to have k8s minion not being interfered by master services.